mjmarra/mjmarra/README.md

 I'm a Javascript Developer (Jr) and Certified Translator (English) from Uruguay.

+Currently, I'm focusing on the following technologies:

+Node.js, React.js y MongoDB

+And I'm particularly passionate about FrontEnd development.

 You can find me in https://www.linkedin.com/in/mjmarra/
 <!--
 **mjmarra/mjmarra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.